lbburnsy/tech-blog/README.md

 - [License](#license)
 - [Authors](#authors)
 ## Deployment
-This app is deployed on Heroku, and is available for complete use here: insert link.
+This app is deployed on Heroku, and is available for complete use [here](https://safe-castle-63309.herokuapp.com/).
 It can also be run locally directly out of this repository.
 If you would like to go that route, please visit the installation section below.
 ## Installation
 This app requires several commands to correctly run.
 To begin, from your command line in the root folder of your app, install the dependencies needed.
 Run:
 ```